UBC-MDS/programming-in-python-for-data-science/chapters/en/module6.md

 _**Make sure you remove the hash (`#`) symbol in the coding portions of this question.
 We have commented them so that the line won't execute and you can test your code after each step.**_

 Let's build on the BMI function we made in module 5.
 This time we want to raise 2 exceptions.
-(**Disclaimer: Much more than these two measurements are needed to determine if someone is healthy**)

 ```python
 def bmi_calculator(height, weight):